spren9er/cactus/README.md

 });
 ```

-For a negative overlap parameter, nodes are connected by links (see top-level `links` for styling).
+For a negative overlap parameter, nodes are connected by links (see top-level `link` for styling).

-When hovering over leaf nodes, edges connected to that node are highlighted, while all other edges are hidden or muted (depending on `filterMode`).
-This allows for better readability in dense visualizations.

 ## Svelte Component